matthewmueller/tree/README.md

 plugins to only concern themselves with the relationships they are aware of, leaving the overall tree management to mako.

-### Tree#moveDependency(from, to, child)

-A helper for moving a dependency on `child` from one parent to another, which is more explicit than manually adding and removing the dependency links. (which must be done in the right order due to the automatic cleanup behavior of removing dependencies)

-An example use case: after inlining a tree of CSS files, the images/fonts/etc will need to be moved from being dependencies of the input files, to the single output file.

 ### Tree#dependenciesOf(file, [recursive])

 Returns an `Array` of files that are dependencies of the given `file`.